jayfiled/zen_tickets/readme.md

 - Sinatra and local file paths.
 Could not import css from a components folder/Classes from a model folder
 - Spent some time trying to use environment variables with Sinatra.
 - Was hoping for a simple, but elegant UI.
 But ended up spending too much time and in the end, didn't end up with an elegant UI.

+### Improvements

+  - Use css frameworks
+  - Use ruby gems that help with pagination, api calls
+  - Use RAILS..
+  - Template the view